-My daughter is 16 and has her first paying job.
+My daughter is 16 and has her first paying job as well as stock dividends and capital gains from a small investment account.
 Does she need to file a separate tax return?

-Taxes are definitely a part of that financial reality.
-So I'll first discuss the parameters for filing a tax return.
-Then I'd like to get into ways you can help your daughter learn to manage her money wisely—which, to me, is the most important lesson of all.
+So let’s take a look at when a teen needs to—or should—file their own return.
+Then I'll get into ways you can help your daughter learn to manage her money wisely—which, to me, is the most important lesson of all.

 Basic guidelines for filing a teen's tax return

-- Is under 19, or under age 24 and a full-time student, or permanently disabled at any age;
+- She must be under 19, or under age 24 and a full-time student, or permanently disabled at any age;

-- Lives with you more than 50% of the year; and
+- She must live with you more than 50% of the year (if she’s not a full-time student); and

-- Doesn’t provide more than half of his or her own financial support.
+- She can’t provide more than half of her own financial support.

-Next, you need to look at her income, both the amount and type.
-Here's where it gets more complicated because there are different rules and income limits for earned income from a job, unearned income from dividends, interest or investment gains—or a combination of both.
+Second, look at her income.
+Here's where it gets more complicated because there are different rules for earned income from a job, unearned or investment income from dividends, interest or investment gains—or a combination of both.

 For earned income only

 This is pretty straightforward.
-A dependent who doesn’t have unearned income only has to file a separate tax return if earned income is above—$6,350 for 2017.
-So if your daughter earned less than that, she wouldn't have to file.
+A dependent who only has earned income only has to file a separate tax return if their earned income is above the standard deduction—$12,550 for 2021.
+If your daughter earned less than that, she doesn’t have to file.

-But it could be a good idea to do it anyway.
-If her employer withheld federal income tax, she might be entitled to a refund.
-You don't want her to miss out on that.
-Plus, it's a good learning experience.
+That said, it could be a good idea to do it anyway because if her employer withheld federal income tax, she might be entitled to a refund.
+You don't want her to miss out on that!

 For unearned income only

-Unearned income is a different story.
-If a child has unearned income above $1,050 for 2017, a tax return is required.
-But when dealing with unearned income only, you can choose to either file a separate return for your child or include that income on your own return.
+Unearned income has different rules.
+If a dependent has unearned income above $1,100 for 2021, a tax return is required.
+But when dealing with unearned income only, you may be able to include that income on your own return.
 One caveat: If you include it on your return, it could boost you into a higher tax bracket—and possibly higher tax rates.

 For a combination of both

-The rules change again if a dependent has both earned and unearned income.
+The rules change again if a dependent has both earned and unearned income, as is the case for your daughter.
 In this case, you need to file a separate return if:

-To make this a little clearer, let's say your daughter had $100 in interest income plus $6,000 in earned income.
-She wouldn't have to file a return because both her unearned and earned incomes are below the thresholds and her total income of $6,100 is less than $6,350 (earned income plus $350).
-However, if she had $400 in interest income, she would have to file because her total income of $6,400 would be more than her earned income plus $350.
+As an example, let's say your daughter had $100 in investment income plus $4,000 in earned income.
+She wouldn't have to file a return because both her unearned and earned incomes are below the individual thresholds and her combined income of $4,100 is less than her total earned income plus $350 ($4,350).
+However, if the balance tips to more investment income, and she had even $400 in investment income, she would have to file because her total income of $4,400 would be more than $4,350.

-Now let's say your daughter had $400 in earned income and $800 in interest income.
-In this case, she would have to file a return because her total income of $1200 is more than $1050.
+Now let's say your daughter had only $400 in earned income but $800 in investment income.
+In this case, she would also have to file a return because her total income of $1,200 is more than $1,100.

-All this can be a bit confusing, so unless your daughter's situation is fairly straightforward, I'd talk to your tax professional.
+All this can be very confusing, so unless your daughter's situation is straightforward, I'd talk to your tax professional.
 Also check out IRS Publication 501 for a thorough treatment and worksheet.

 W2 versus 1099 income

 You also should be aware of the different treatment of income reported on Forms W2 and 1099.
 If your daughter is considered an employee, her income will be reported on a W2 and subject to withholding.
-However, some employers prefer to hire part-time workers as contractors.
+However, some employers hire part-time workers as contractors.
 On the plus side, nothing will be withheld.
 On the minus side, contractors who have net earnings (income minus expenses) of more than $400 will owe self-employment taxes, which basically cover Social Security and Medicare taxes.
 In this case, a contractor has to file a tax return even if no income taxes are owed.
-(IRS Publication 501 provides guidance).

 A word on the “Kiddie Tax”